jetligit/Research-AI-Agent/README.md

 - Tools used
 Uses LangChain to manage conversation flow and prompt formatting.
 Wraps outputs in a strict Pydantic schema to ensure clean, structured results.
-Can leverage external tools for extended research capabilities.
+Can leverage Wikipedia and DuckDuckGo using tools for extended research Saves research information to a txt file

 🛠️ Technologies Used
 Python 3